StevenFleming/Project-Week3/README.md

 Spec: Listed outputs are converted into "Beep", "Boop", "Im sorry Dave .."
 Input "4"
-Output "Beep", "Boop", "I'm sorry Dave but I can't do that"
+Output "Beep", "Boop", "I'm sorry Dave but I can't do that", 4"